 We're especially proud to announce full support for EAP7 on the day of its official release, expanding our supported deployment options to the following:

 Our comprehensive, automated integration test suite verifies all of these whenever a change to Immutant is committed.

 What is Immutant?

 Immutant is an integrated suite of Clojure libraries backed by Undertow for web, HornetQ for messaging, Infinispan for caching, Quartz for scheduling, and Narayana for transactions.
-Applications built with Immutant can optionally be deployed to a WildFly cluster for enhanced features.
+Applications built with Immutant can optionally be deployed to a WildFly or JBoss EAP cluster for enhanced features.
 Its fundamental goal is to reduce the inherent incidental complexity in real world applications.